Azure/AzureDataLake/docs/Release_Notes/2016/2016_04_11/USQL_Release_Notes_2016_04_11.md

 ### Viewing the outputs of U-SQL Local Execution

-When you run a U-SQL script lovall, you can now view the results in the output window by double clicking it.
+When you run a U-SQL script locally, you can now view the results in the output window by double clicking it.

 ### Cloud Explorer new shows ADL Store & Analytics accounts.